 Help your audience understand how your product is the best.
-Show how does your product or service solves their problem.
+Show how your product or service solves their problem.

 Through price/feature comparisons, post-purchase services, user testimonials, etc. you can assure a buyer that you are the best option to go for.

 Provide personalized solutions they need.
-Offer free trails.
+Offer free trials.
 For instance, if you are a service provider, offer them some sort of evaluation/analysis for free.
 It will build trust.
 It also allows you to show your expertise.